johanbrook/johanbrook.com/src/posts/2011-06-27-javascript-is-dead.md

 link: 'http://peter.michaux.ca/articles/javascript-is-dead-long-live-javascript'
 date: '2011-06-27 02:15'
 tags:
     - Code
     - Coffeescript
     - 'Computer Science'
     - Javascript
     - programming
 category: Javascript
+slug: javascript-is-dead-long-live-javascript
 ---

 [Peter Michaux](http://peter.michaux.ca/) on Javascript: > One of the most obvious deficiencies in JavaScript is with its user interface: its syntax.
 The inability to quickly improve its syntax has lead to the language’s downfall.